 Pick up the receiver and enter the number.
 The number is dialled approximately 3.5 seconds after the last digit is entered.
+Instead of picking up the receiver, you can also press the handsfree key or the Headset (→ page 126) function key to make a call using the handsfree function or headset.

 In this user guide, each of these variants is indicated by " Pick up receiver".